MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/1-introduction.md

 ::: zone-end

 ::: zone pivot="ms-hosted-agents"

-If you want to start with this learning path, you need to set up a development environment on your Windows, macOS, or Linux system.
+To complete this training module using a Microsoft-hosted agent, you need to set up a development environment on your Windows, macOS, or Linux system.
 You need:

 [!include[](../../shared/includes/prerequisites.md)]

 ::: zone-end

-If your company's policy doesn't allow you to create an Azure DevOps organization, you can create your own personal account.
+If your company's policy doesn't allow you to create an Azure DevOps project in your existing company Azure DevOps organization, you can create your own personal Azure DevOps organization.
 You can get started with Azure DevOps for free.

-This environment lets you complete the exercises in this and future modules.
+This Azure DevOps environment lets you complete the exercises in this and future modules.
 You can also use it to apply your new skills to your own projects.

 [!include[](../../shared/includes/project-details-note.md)]